azamb/docs-engineering-matrix/tech.md

 ##### Examples

-- Familiarity with OpenAPI Spec <https://spec.openapis.org/oas/latest.html>
+- Familiarity with OpenAPI Spec <https://spec.openapis.org/oas/latest.html>.
-- Understands appropriate HTTP methods and response codes, and when to use them.
+- Understands appropriate HTTP methods, response codes and when to use them.

 #### Senior